 A variety of optional features in Madrid include: arts, concerts, and a package of museum visits and day-out excursions as well as an extended excursion to Barcelona or Lisbon, Portugal.
 Torremolinos also features optional day-out and longer excursions to other locations in Spain.

 The main study portion of this program takes place in Madrid.
 It is the place where our journey begins.
 Madrid is the political, legal, and economic center of the country, as well as one of the leading capitals in Europe.
 The city, with its many leisure activities, museums, and monuments, provides a great setting from which to learn the language and culture of Spain.
-Our last stop takes us to Paris where you can relax, enjoy and experience a different culture.
-Paris is a city of world importance and the historic, intellectual, educational, and artistic center of France.
-This city serves as the perfect place in which to end our cultural journey.
+Our last stop takes us to Barcelona where you can relax, enjoy and experience a different region of Spain.
+Barcelona is a city of world importance and the historic, intellectual, educational, and artistic environs serve serves as the perfect place in which to end our cultural journey.

 The program's location at Malaga's Costa del Sol provides the opportunity to explore Andalucia and learn about one of Spain's most picturesque areas.
 Andalucia is a land which has inspired great writers, poets, actors and painters.
 It is the birth place of Pablo Picasso and the 17th century royal painter Velasquez.
 It's the setting for one of the most famous operas of all time, Bizet's Carmen.
 It is a unique place where east meets west in an exotic melting pot of Jewish, gypsy, Moorish and Christian cultures.
 It serves as a great place from which to further your knowledge of Spain.